Thursday, November 17, 2022

 Bents Old Fort NHS

-Castle of the Plains
+Castle of the Plains:

 Bent's Old Fort National Historic Site features a reconstructed 1840s adobe fur trading post on the mountain branch of the Santa Fe Trail where traders, trappers, travelers, and the Cheyenne and Arapaho tribes came together in peaceful terms for trade.
 Today, living historians recreate the sights, sounds, and smells of the past with guided tours, demonstrations and special events.